BlockchainCommons/developer-web-site/_pages/tech/identity/ppp-cli.md

   $SIGNED_ENDORSEMENT $XID_WITH_EDGE3)
 ```

-This version of BRadvoc8's public participation profile is complete:
+This version of BRadvoc8's public participation profile is complete.

 ```
 envelope format $XID_WITH_EDGE4